3 Ways to deal with a huge increase in blog readership

 If you have gained an increase in blog readership, now that you’ve got all of those extra readers you need to keep posting regular content so they’ll come back time and time again.
 You probably won’t be able to write enough on your own so you’ll need to hire some freelancers and for that, you’ll need money.

 The good news is that you might see a financial return from your increased readership, and if this happens, you should prioritise your team.
 Consider borrowing a little (with financial advice) to pay your writers for a while.
-You can find the best personal loan rates online most of the time, just remember that you should borrow as little as possible and make sure that you’ll be able to pay it all back before you do.
+Just remember that you should borrow as little as possible and make sure that you’ll be able to pay it all back before you do.
 Don’t make any rash decisions, get proper advice and think about your business plan.

 Step #3: Utilise email lists